OXOYO/X-Flowchart-Vue/README.md

-# X-Flowchart
+# X-Flowchart-Vue

-> A flowchart editor plugin based on vue.
+> A visual graph editor based on G6 and Vue.

 ## Version